The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Proofs

-i.e.\ actually transforming the data (choosing $\delta > 0$) increases the overall likelihood only if the data is heavy-tailed enough.
-It is important to point out that the sum of squares is not squared again.
-Hence the condition is not equivalent for the data having empirical kurtosis larger than $3$.
+Eq.\ \eqref{eq:MLE_deriv_equation_delta0} means that transforming the data (choosing $\widehat{\delta} > 0$) increases the overall likelihood only if the data is heavy-tailed enough.
+Note that the sum of squares is not squared again.
+Hence condition \eqref{eq:MLE_deriv_equation_delta0} is not equivalent for the data having empirical kurtosis larger than $3$.